m-spangenberg/spectra/README.md

 # spectra

 #### OVERVIEW
-This script attempts to visually 'fingerprint' a video file's colour palette by creating a spectrum composed of the average colours present over a given video file's playback duration.
+This script attempts to visually 'fingerprint' a video's colour palette by creating a spectrum composed of the average colours present over time in the video.

-It currently uses a very 'hacky' bicubic interpolation approach for finding the average frame colour by simply scaling the frame down to a single pixel.
+It currently uses a bicubic interpolation approach for finding the average frame colour by simply scaling the frame down to a single pixel.
 This is computationally efficient but does not truly represent dominant colours and a new cluster-sampling method (K-Means Color Clustering) will have to be implemented to achieve vivid and accurate results.

 This script is inspired by [visible light spectroscopy](https://en.wikipedia.org/wiki/Spectroscopy "Spectroscopy") and [emission spectrums](https://en.wikipedia.org/wiki/Emission_spectrum "Emission spectrum").